Frequently Asked Questions

 While you can get a look at your field with the live camera feed from the spray drone, there are much cheaper, smaller, and more convenient drones that are better suited for scouting.

-Under optimal conditions, the T-40 can spray up to 40 acres per hour at a 2 gallon per acre rate.
+All acreage numbers are based off of optimal conditions.
 Several factors, such as operator experience, field size and shape, flight speed, obstacles, refill time and location, may reduce efficiency.

 Yes, our custom application is provided through The Equity.
 The Equity is a partner of Green Creek Drones and they provide the agronomic expertise to ensure a successful application.
 If you are interested in custom application please contact your nearest Equity location directly.